Formations and systems in football

-The reason for all that dribbling was not just because football in these days lacked sophistication, but more due to the fact that the offside rule was completely different than it is today.
-Until 1925 the rule prescribed that a player was not allowed to be ahead of the ball (in some aspects more similar to ice hockey than modern football) and as a result had to dribble it forward.
+The reason for all that dribbling was not just because football in these days lacked sophistication, but more due to the fact that the offside rule was completely different from what it is today.
+Until 1925 the rule prescribed that a player was not allowed to be ahead of the ball (in some respects more similar to ice hockey than modern football) and as a result had to dribble it forwards.

 In the 1890s 2-3-5 became popular as a more balanced tactical formation and it was used by all teams in the first World Cup.
 The transition from 1-1-8 to 2-3-5 did not happen over a day.
 Other formations, like 1-2-7 for example, had been taken into practice in between.

-One of the first side steps from the well established 2-3-5 was the "W-M" (the attacking cluster are W-formated and the defending cluster are M-formated) or 3-2-2-3.
-The innovater was the great football teoretican Graham Chapman at his time as manager for Arsenal in the early 1930s.
+One of the first side steps from the well-established 2-3-5 was the "W-M" (the attacking cluster are W-formated and the defending cluster are M-formated) or 3-2-2-3.
+The innovator was the great football theoretician Graham Chapman at his time as manager for Arsenal in the early 1930s.

 After the change of the offside rule in 1925 the playing systems as a result changed.
 The strategies of both attacking and defending became different.
 The altered offside rule would benefit the attacking side so a third defender was more often taken into consideration (another formation used at this period was 3-4-4), but it was obviously still with an emphasis on attack.